 For example, you may want to reassess the channels you are targeting; if some of them don’t seem to bring any results, why continue being active in them?
 Invest your time and energy into those channels that work for your audience.

-Make Sure Your Brand Image Is Consistent Across All Social Media Channels
+Making Sure Your Brand Image Is Consistent Across All Social Media Channels

 Does your company have a corporate style guide or a brand guide?
 Now is the right time to find out.
 Make sure your tone of voice along with all the images you post, including scripts and colors, match your brand’s style and are consistent across all social networks.

-Conduct Audience Analysis
+Conducting Audience Analysis